chrisgrieser/shimmering-obsidian/README.md

 - Note that using the [Force View Mode Plugin](https://github.com/bwydoogh/obsidian-force-view-mode-of-note) may result in the second pane opening in the wrong view.

 **`osetting`: Open the Obsidian [settings].**
-- Also work when Obsidian is not running (like most commands of this workflow do).
+- Also works when Obsidian is not running (like most commands of this workflow do).

 **`otrash`: Open the [trash] folder of your vault.**
 - The hidden [.trash folder](https://help.obsidian.md/Advanced+topics/Deleting+files) located in your vault root will be opened in Finder.